llxxbb/Nature/doc/EN/help/executor.md

     {"Ok":{}}
     ```

-2. If problems are encountered during processing, the following content you should return:
+2. If you encounter problems during processing, the following content you should return:

     ```json
     {"Err":{"LogicalError":"err message"}}